 What to Include in Your Cover Letter

-Don't rehash your resume; your cover letter should take things a step further and explain how you can successfully fill the job's responsibilities based on your background and experience.
+Don't rehash your resume; your public relations cover letter should take things a step further and explain how you can successfully fill the job's responsibilities based on your background and experience.
 Whether you managed a major event as a school club president or wrote a press release for a local non-profit, this is an opportunity to highlight your best work.

 You should also demonstrate your knowledge of the company and your interest; don't use a template version.
 Include a mention of a recent PR event they held or a press conference they ran to show them you are up to date with their work.
 Taking these extra steps will set you apart as an outstanding candidate.

 Sample Cover Letter for a PR Internship